Gunapala Malalasekera: Early life and education

-Born on 8 November 1899 at Malamulla, Panadura as George Pieris Malalasekera.
+Born on 9 November 1899 at Malamulla, Panadura as George Pieris Malalasekera.
 His father was a well-known Ayurvedic (native medicine) physician, Ayur.
 Dr. M. S. Pieris Malalasekera.

 Malalasekera was educated at St. John's College Panadura, (now the St. John's College National School).
 It was a leading school in the English medium in Panadura under the head master Cyril Jansz, a reputed educationist of the colonial era.
-After receiving his education in that school from 1907–17, he joined the Ceylon Medical College, Colombo to qualify as a doctor with a Licentiate in Medicine and Surgery (LMS).
+After receiving his education in that school from 1907 to 1917, he joined the Ceylon Medical College, Colombo to qualify as a doctor with a Licentiate in Medicine and Surgery (LMS).
 However, the death of his father cut short his medical studies, compelling him to give up his hopes of becoming a medical doctor.
 By following a correspondence course from England, he gained a BA from the University of London External System in 1919 with a first division.
 His subjects were English, Latin, Greek and French.
 He was the youngest candidate to obtain the Bachelor of Arts degree in the British Empire in that year with a first class.

 In 1923, he proceeded to join the University of London and obtained the two postgraduate degrees of a MA and a PhD concurrently in 1925, in oriental languages majoring in Pali from the London School of Oriental Studies.
 Malalasekera would later gain a DLitt in 1938, his thesis was 'Pali Literature in Sri Lanka' from the University of London.

 Teaching career

 Coming under the influence of Buddhist renaissance of Srimath Anagarika Dharmapala, he changed his foreign names of George and Pieris to those of Gunapala Piyasena and henceforth came to be known as G. P. (Gunapala Piyasena) Malalasekera.
 After gaining his BA he took to teaching at Ananda College, Colombo as an assistant teacher, then under the principal P. de S. Kularatne.
 Both of them were the architects of the Sinhalese national costume.
 In quick succession Malalasekera rose up the ranks to be the Vice Principal and acting Principal of Ananda College.
 Thereafter he left for London for his graduate studies.
-On his return to the motherland in 1926, he was appointed Principal of newly formed Nalanda College Colombo.
-The student assembly hall of Nalanda College Colombo is named Malalasekara Theatre in memory of him.
+On his return to the motherland in 1926, he was appointed the first registered Principal of newly formed Nalanda College Colombo.
+The student assembly hall of Nalanda College Colombo is named Malalasekara Theater in memory of him.